carpentries/instructor-training/07-motivation.md

 who already feel additional pressure to prove themselves in some settings, may be particularly affected.

-Three ways of dealing with your own impostor syndrome are:
+Two ways of dealing with your own impostor syndrome are:

 1. Ask for feedback from someone you respect and trust.
     Ask them for their honest thoughts on your strengths and achievements,